A career coaching client of mine recently asked a valuable & pertinent question relating to word usage and executive presence.

 Our communication skills reflect our professional brand and more importantly impact our Executive Presence.

 In Want to be Successful?
-First Build Your Positive Reflex, I quoted the Center for Talent Innovation’s survey results that showed that 28% of the survey respondents felt communication was a critical criteria for bosses and co-workers when evaluating Executive Presence.
+First Build Your Positive Reflex, I quoted the Center for Talent Innovation’s survey results that showed that 28% of the survey respondents felt communication was a critical criterion for bosses and co-workers when evaluating Executive Presence.

 I’ll share a true story to validate the survey result from my corporate world years.